cbepx-me/Anbernic-H700-RG-xx-StockOS-Modification/README.md

 After completing the customization, please copy the "Theme-TCT. sh", "Theme-TCT", and "Imgs" script files and two folders together to the "Roms/APPS" folder in the game partition of Card 1 or Card 2.
 After booting up, enter "RA Games - APPS" to see the "Theme-TCT" function.
 After running, complete the theme installation.

+# 4. Custom themes

+The themes comes from the internet.
+Please let me know if there is any infringement.

+1. Unplug the TF 1 or TF 2 and insert it into the computer.
+Copy the entire APPS folder into the Roms folder of TF 1 or TF 2.
+2. Insert the TF and start it up.
+In the RA game, select APPS and find various themes to run.

 Development Plan
 ----------------
 1. Add LED control function script √